 Available to all UIUC faculty members who are developing research about Brazil.

-Provides research grant awards to foster the development of innovative research and generate sustainable partnerships with Military/Veteran communities.
+Fosters innovative research and sustainable partnerships with military/veteran communities.

 An intense, 12-week, online-based program where participants learn strategies to increase their research productivity.